axuanran/axuanran/README.md

-## Hi there 👋
+Hi there 👋

-📫 please contact me with wechat: Xuanran014 or telegram: t.me/xuanranchat
+📫 Feel free to reach me on WeChat: Xuanran014 or Telegram: t.me/xuanranchat

-💬 Ask me about everything you interested! 😘 I'm willing chat with you.
+😘 Random chats welcome—I’m all ears!

-My blog: blog.oxiilo.com
+🌐 Check out my blog: blog.oxiilo.com

 <!--
 **axuanran/axuanran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.